 22. Arc de Triomphe

 One of the can’t-miss attractions in Paris is the Arc de Triomphe, the large, imposing, and gorgeous arch that dominates the Parisian skyline.
 This triumphal arch has a lot of history behind it: it was commissioned by Napoleon in 1806 to celebrate his victory at the Battle of Austerlitz and to celebrate his “Grand Army.”
-The reliefs on the front and back faces of the arch represent different French military victories, and underneath the arch lies the Tomb of the Unknown Soldier, which specifically remembers soldiers that fell in the World Wars.
+The reliefs on the front and back faces of the arch represent different French military victories, and underneath the arch lies the Tomb of the Unknown Soldier, which specifically remembers soldiers who fell in the World Wars.

 The Arc de Triomphe sits in a massive roundabout in Paris, with 12 streets converging at the arch to create a “star-like” effect.
 The Champs Elysees Avenue also ends at the Arc de Triomphe.
 You can get to the base of the Arc via an underground tunnel – look for the stairs descending on the Champs Elysees near the Arc de Triomphe.
 Definitely do not try to cross the street on the roundabout to get to the arch!